Why doesn’t this lesson work with these students?

 When I mentioned that I planned to blog today on the day off of writing MA papers I’d granted myself, I was met by laughter from those who know me, disbelief from those who don’t identify, and contempt from those who are just jealous (well, less so of that last group – but it adds a lovely dramatic flare).
 Me?
 I’m not surprised by my desire to blog amidst all the other writing I have to do.
 Before dropping my recent research into the bottomless barrel of past efforts, I thought I’d give it one last, bloggified nod, so to speak.
 This, I tried to explain to the laughers and they said ‘no need’.
 The disbelievers, on the other hand, just wanted me to take a bath.
 The contemptuous jealous, well they are fictitious, so of course they fell to their knees and threw money.

 What transpired here is an example of a matching and conflicting cultural interaction.
-Hofstede (1986), a well-cited Dutch social psychologist, rightly suggests everything said and done is influenced by the cultural background of the participants involved.
-This may sound obvious, but where it comes in handy is when considering the effectiveness of our approach and materials in the classroom.
+Hofstede (1986), a well-cited Dutch social psychologist, suggests everything said and done is influenced by the cultural background of the participants involved.
+This may sound obvious to some, but where it may come in handy is when considering the effectiveness of our approach and materials in the classroom.
 I’m sure we have all been frustrated by why some perfectly sound, pedagogically appropriate activities are eaten up by some students and seem to fall flat with some students.
 Are the former better students?
 Are the latter just unengaged?
 Does it come down to a multiple intelligences argument?
 Maybe, as Hofstede later suggests, it’s as a result of a clash between our educational culture and theirs.

 Becoming more aware of our own cultural definitions and those of our students might then inspire more understanding on both parts.
 See if Hofstede’s cultural dimensions approach, as it applies to education, resonates with you: